Filipe-ac/Get-data-from-image/README.md

 ## Other options

-- Clicking in the injective button to change between True and False the 'injective' variable.
+- Click in the injective button to change the 'injective' variable between True and False values.
 If True, will collect only one pixel per column.
 If False, will collect all pixels that satisfy the threshold condition, e.g. , get points of a circle.
 - The program try to automatic choose a color for the collected data with some contrast with the original data.
 But you can choose the color and line width at the end of the lateral menu.